The interior structure of rotating black holes 2. Uncharged black holes: Conclusions

 The evolution of the conformal factor and radial horizon function during inflation and collapse is determined by two small constant parameters $\uel$ and $\vel$ set by the incident densities of ingoing and outgoing streams, which are proportional to $\uel \mp \vel$.
 Positivity of both densities, coupled with the requirement that the black hole expand as it accretes, imposes $\uel > \vel > 0$.
 The case $\vel = 0$ corresponds to the stationary (homogeneous) approximation of \cite{Burko:1997xa,Burko:1998az,Burko:1998jz}.

 If the sub-dominant radial-angular Einstein equations are required to be satisfied, then conformal separability requires that the angular components of the momenta of the incident ingoing and outgoing streams have Hamilton-Jacobi parameters satisfying equation~(\ref{Ppm}).
-One might have expected that the required angular components would be zero, but this is not so.

 A limitation of the required angular motions is that they cannot be accomplished by collisionless streams that fall freely from outside the outer horizon.
 Particles that fall from outside are necessarily ingoing at the outer horizon.
 This condition excludes half the phase space available to freely falling particles, and makes it impossible to fulfill the required angular conditions at the inner horizon.
 Thus, if the angular conditions are imposed, then the ingoing and outgoing streams must be regarded as being delivered ad hoc to just above the inner horizon.